Get

 Environment Maintenance Costs

 Puggles will require a safe, secure environment to live in.
 This may include a fenced-in backyard, doggy door, and/or doghouse for protection from extreme weather conditions or for when you are away from home.
 The cost of setting up these features can vary greatly depending on the size and type of enclosure.
-Again, it won’t be a monthly cost, but some aspects may require replacement over time.
+It won’t be a monthly cost, but some aspects may require replacement over time.

 Entertainment Costs

 Puggles require plenty of exercise and entertainment.
 Whether you take your pup to the park or invest in special toys, these costs can add up quickly.
-Generally, you can expect to spend anywhere from $15 t0 $50 per month on dog accessories and entertainment.
+Generally, you can expect to spend anywhere from $15 to $50 per month on dog accessories and entertainment.

 Total Monthly Cost of Owning a Puggle